huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 > ## Transforms
 All @(Element:elements) can have transforms applied to them in order to move, scale or rotate.
-It is worth mentioning that the order of these transforms affects the order of when they are applied to the element, and therefore can leed to different results.
+It is worth mentioning that the order of these transforms affects the order of when they are applied to the element, and therefore can lead to different results.

 ```
 <Panel Width="100" Height="50">